juju/juju/tests/README.md

 ## Exit codes / Success

-All tests will run through until the end of a test/subtest, unless it encounters a none zero exit code.
-In otherwards if you want to assert something passes, ensure that the command returns `exit 0`.
+All tests will run through until the end of a test/subtest, unless it encounters a non-zero exit code.
+In other words, if you want to assert something passes, ensure that the command returns `exit 0`.
 Failure can then be detected of the inverse.